 View this page in Japanese

-- Section 2 “Social History of Research”: The social roles and responsibilities of researchers have changed with the times.
-This lecture section gives a historical overview of the process through which research has become a profession and of the changing relationships between researchers, states, and industry.
-This section pays particular attention to the ethical dilemmas and social responsibility of researchers that became apparent in Twentieth-century warfare.
+The social roles and responsibilities of researchers have changed over time.
+This lecture provides a historical overview of the process through which research has become a profession and of the changing relationships between researchers, states, and industry.
+It also discuss the ethical dilemmas and social responsibility of researchers that became apparent in Twentieth-century warfare.

-- Section 3 “Science Communication”: Researchers have to communicate messages on their research to a wide variety of audience in society.
-In doing so, miscommunication occasionally happens when different stakeholders have different perspectives on research activities.
-This section discusses this issue of miscommunication with the example of GM crops.
-Through workshops and lectures, participants consider important questions such as what messages researchers should communicate to society and how to understand the different values of different stakeholders.
+Researchers have to communicate messages on their research to a wide variety of audience in society.
+However, miscommunication sometimes occurs when different stakeholders have different perspectives on research activities.
+This part discusses the issue of miscommunication using as an example a controversy over GM crops.
+Through workshops and lectures, participants consider important questions such as what messages researchers should communicate to the public and how to understand the different values of different stakeholders.